 - Attacks last four to 72 hours, sometimes longer

-- Exertion such as climbing stairs makes headache worse
+- Exertion such as climbing stairs makes head pain worse

 And is associated with at least one of the following:

 Migraine attacks come in four phases: the prodrome, the aura, the headache, and the postdrome.
 The prodrome occurs hours or days before the attack and some may experience sensitivity to light and sounds, mood changes, loss of appetite or certain cravings, fatigue, or constipation, or diarrhea.
 About 20% of people will then experience aura.
 Those with aura will endure visual disturbances such as wavy lines, dots, or flashing lights about 20 minutes to an hour before head pain.
 Some people will also experience tingling in their arms or face or have difficulty speaking.
 The head pain will last anywhere from several hours to several days and is associated with the above symptoms.
 Finally, during the postdrome, or period after the migraine attack, some individuals may feel listless, weak, irritable, and/or fatigued.